martinetoering/ViCC/README.md

-# Self-supervised Representation Learning with Video Cross-stream Prototypical Contrasting
+# Self-supervised Video Representation Learning with Cross-Stream Prototypical Contrasting

-This code provides the implementation of Video Cross-stream Prototypical Contrasting.
+This repository provides the implementation of Video Cross-stream Prototypical Contrasting (ViCC).
 Code will be released soon.